Precision-robotics

 One example of this research is a haptic master-slave robot for micro-assembly of miniaturised parts.
 The haptic master should be compatible with the human operator without the possibility to cause harm but also without sacrifice on precision.
 This research has resulted in new mechanisms where the actuation and sensing is remote from the human operator and where the lowest mass is possible.

 The objective of this research is to develop principles for optimal mechatronics design of haptic parallel master devices.
-See the link for more details.
+To achieve this goal, insights from systems engineering, mechatronics and optimization theory will be combined and the research will be done in close collaboration with other researchers and industry involved in the H-Haptics project.

 Haptic slave robot